 Three Epic Roadbike Rides in the South of Munich

 Hello everyone, and welcome back to another new concept.
-On my entire website, there is only a single blog about road cycling, despite the fact that road bikes are probably my most used type of bike.
+There is only a single blog about road cycling on my entire website, even though road bikes are probably my most used bike type.
 So I decided to change something about it, and would now like to present you with three of my favourite road cycling rounds in the south of Munich.

 The Flat One